ShilpaPhilipose/Data-Analytics-Portfolio/README.md

 # 🚀 Project Outcome

-This project demonstrates an end-to-end beginner-level data analytics workflow, from organizing and validating raw data to performing analysis using Excel and SQL, extending the analysis with Python, creating visualizations, and communicating key findings.
+This project demonstrates an end-to-end beginner-level data analytics workflow, from organizing and validating raw data to analyzing the dataset using Excel and SQL, extending the analysis with Python, creating visualizations, and communicating key findings.

 ---

-## 🔮 Future Projects
+# 🔮 Future Projects

 Additional projects will be added to this portfolio as I continue developing my skills in: